gerph/riscos64-status/features/Module_SystemVars.md

 * `OS_GSTrans`, `OS_GSRead`, `OS_GSInit`
 * Setting of the default variables.

-These functions should be split into a separate component.
+These functions might be split into a separate component.

 ## Discovered features